smrchy/redis-sessions/README.md

 // `options`, *optional* Default: {}.
 Additional options.
 See: https://github.com/mranney/node_redis#rediscreateclientport-host-options
 // `namespace`: *optional* Default: `rs`.
 The namespace prefix for all Redis keys used by this module.
 // `wipe`: *optional* Default: `600`.
 The interval in seconds after which expired sessions are wiped.
 Only values `0` or greater than `10` allowed.
 Set to `0` to disable.
 // `client`: *optional* An external RedisClient object which will be used for the connection.
+TODO
 // `cachetime`: *optional*  Default: `0`.
 Number of seconds to cache sessions in memory.
 Can only be used if no `client` is supplied.
 See the "Cache" section. rs = new RedisSessions();